kubernetes/website/docs/home/contribute/style-guide.md

 **Note:** This is my note.
 Use `<br/>` to create multiple lines. <br/> <br/> You can still use _Markdown_ to **format** text!
 {: .note}

-Typing multiple lines does **not** work.
-The callout style only applies to the line directly above the tag.
+Callouts do not support multiple lines.
+Callout styles apply only to the line directly above the tag.

     **Note:** This is my note.